KuskIV/ml_exam_notes/Talking_paper/Jeppe/_4 Graph data node classification.md

 This is done until the labels of the unlabeled nodes are assigned with the most likely label.

 Now i will be talking a bit about gibbs sampling.
-Gibbs sampling is a method of learning that is used to predict the labels of unlabeled nodes in a graph.
+The goal of gibbs sampling is to sample from a distribution that is more likely to be the correct one.
-When performing gibbs sampling we randomly select a node unlabeled and then we randomly select a label for the node.
+Essentially we generate a random sample from the distribution and then we use the sample to predict the label of the node.
-Then we use the label to predict the labels of the neighbors of the node.
+We obtain new samples by looking at the older samples and then we use the new samples to predict the label of the node, by using the frequencies of the labels.
-This is done until the labels of the unlabeled nodes are assigned with the most likely label.

 Now i will talk a bit about the self study.
 For the self study we were using a graph representing a social network with 71 lawyers.